 Absolutely.
 The plans work well together.
 For example, a Florida 529 Savings Plan could be used to pay for books, a computer, room & board, and other qualified higher education expenses, while the Florida Prepaid College Plan pays Tuition and most fees at a Florida College or State University.

 The Florida 529 Savings Plan is an investment plan, so you can choose how much and how often you contribute.
-The only requirement is a $250 initial contribution OR a recurring payment of $25 to get you started.
-After you’ve reached the $250 initial contribution, you can change your contribution amount as often as you like.
+There is no minimum contribution to get started and you can change your contribution amount as often as you like.

 A Florida 529 Savings Plan account can be opened at any time.
 Grandparents, friends or family members can open an account or contribute to an existing one.